danieljsharpe/DISCOTRESS/documentation.md

 ---- | ----------- | ----------------
 *fpp\_properties.dat* | properties of simulated &#120068; &#8592; &#120069; paths, together yielding numerical estimates of the probability distributions for path properties in the first passage path ensemble | path no. / path time / path length / ln of path probability / path entropy flow
 *tp\_stats.dat* | bin statistics for the &#120068; &#8592; &#120069; transition path ensemble, written if communities were specified | bin ID / no. of reactive (direct &#120068; &#8592; &#120069;) paths for which bin is visited / no. of paths for which bin is visited and trajectory returned to initial set &#120069; / reactive visitation probability / committor probability
-*walker.x.y.dat* | trajectory information dumped at the specified time intervals (or when a trajectory escapes from a community, depending on options). *x* is the walker ID, *y* is the path number | node ID / community ID / path time / path length / ln of path probability / path entropy flow
+*walker.x.y.dat* | trajectory information dumped at the specified time intervals (or when a trajectory escapes from a community, depending on options). *x* is the walker ID, *y* is the path number | node ID / community ID / path time / path length / path action (negative ln of path probability) / path entropy flow

 ## Main keywords